oaregithub/oare_mono/README.md

 If you do not have a Github account, create one.
 Then, add an SSH key to your account so you have command line access by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 Though the GitHub project is publicly visible, you will need to be added as a collaborator to the Github project before you can contribute to it.
-The team lead will need to invite you and you will need to accept the invitation in your email.
+The team lead will invite you and you will accept the invitation in your email.

 ### For the Team Lead